Marshall scores 31, Xavier beats rival Cincinnati 73-66

 BIG PICTURE

-Cincinnati: Cumberland has been limited by ankle and hip injuries and a one-game benching by Brannen.
+Cincinnati: Cumberland has been limited this season by ankle and hip injuries and a one-game benching by Brannen.
 He played only 11 minutes during an 82-73 win over Vermont on Tuesday, when he hurt the hip.
-He was tentative at times Saturday, especially on defense.
+He was tentative Saturday, especially on defense.

 UP NEXT